Engin Fırat: Coaching career

-Saipa and Iranian national team

-Firat was once again worked with Lorant as an assistant coach, this time at Iran Pro League side, Saipa.
-As Lorant resigned after three months, despite leading the league, the club offered Firat to continue his work as the new head coach.
-Saipa took the boost from the league-lead and finished the season as surprising champions of the IPL.
-In March 2008, Ali Daei was appointed as the head coach of Iran national football team and asked Firat to become his First coach.
-In his time the Iranian National team never lost any match.

 Sepahan

-After coming to agreement with Ali Daei and the football federation, Firat signed a head coaching job with last season's runner up and Asian Champions League finalist Sepahan.
+After coming to an agreement with Ali Daei and the Iran football federation, Firat signed a head coaching job with the previous season's runner up and Asian Champions League finalist Sepahan.

 Firat was among the candidates to become head coach of Nigeria to lead the team in 2010 FIFA World Cup, a job he rejected.

-Engin Firat just recently was honoured with an award, as best Turkish coach abroad, by Celik Bilek Ödülleri in Turkey.
+Firat was honoured with an award, as best Turkish coach abroad, by Celik Bilek Ödülleri in Turkey.

 In the next years Firat was active in the Coaching Education of Iranian Coaches.

 Gostaresh Foolad

 After Luka Bonačić resigned to become the head coach of Sepahan, Firat was appointed as the club head coach for 2011–12 season.
-Firat led the team in first twelve matches but resigned in October 2011.
-After Firat left Iran he got offers from Galati (Romania), Rizespor and Konyaspor (Turkey) which he refused.
+Firat led the team in the first twelve matches but resigned in October 2011.
+After he left Iran, he got offers from Galati (Romania), Rizespor and Konyaspor (Turkey), which he refused.

-Return to Saipa as head coach

-On 11 May 2013, it was announced that Firat will act as the manager of Saipa for the upcoming season.
-His first match as manager of Saipa was a 1–1 draw over Damash Gilan.
-In this season he created a new generation of young talented players.
-Saipa even won for the first time in the club history at home against powerhouse Persepolis.
-He led Saipa with the lowest budget and the youngest team in the league to 8th place, which was the best result in the last seven years for Saipa.
-Firat got a lot of offers to stay in Iran and some lucrative offers from UAE Pro-League, but in the last weeks of the league he got an Achilles tendon rupture in the training.
-Therefore, he decided to rest for a while.

 Later careers

 In November 2014, Firat was offered the assistant coach position by Galatasaray.
-Firat refused to work with head coach Cesare Prandelli.
-At the same time, newspapers in Bosnia and Herzegovina wrote that Firat is a top candidate as new head coach of Bosnian national team.
+He refused to work with head coach Cesare Prandelli.
+At the time, newspapers in Bosnia and Herzegovina wrote that Firat was a top candidate for the new head coach of Bosnian national team.

-Firat made a surprise move in June 2015 and accepted an offer from last year UEFA Cup participant Karabükspor as club's general manager.
-Karabükspor promoted to the Turkish Super League.

-In 2016 Fırat was chosen as Vice President of the TÜFAD Europe (European Turkish Coaches Association).
+In 2016 Fırat was chosen as vice president of the TÜFAD Europe (European Turkish Coaches Association).

-From 2018, Firat took over Vllaznia Shkoder as Sports Director.
-The Team came back to the successful days of their history.